 WITH-DATABASE - Execute a body of code with a variable bound to a specified database object.
-Macro with-database db-var connection-spec &rest connect-args &body body => result db-var A variable to which the specified database is bound.
+Macro with-database db-var connection-spec &rest connect-args &body body => result db-var A variable which is bound to the specified database.